wasm3/wasm3-arduino/README.md

 **Note:** it requires at least **~64Kb** Flash and **~10Kb** RAM even for minimal functionality.

+Please also note that Arduino API here is just for an example.
+We do not encourage this way of programming, and we have to come up with a better API (i.e. **Event-Driven**, **Resource-Oriented**, or similar).

 ### License
 This project is released under The MIT License (MIT)